-106 Accounting for Decision Makers 3 This course introduces students to the field of financial accounting and concentrates on critical thinking skills necessary to read, analyze and interpret financial statements.
-Students will gain an understanding of the impact of financial transactions on financial statements.
-School of Management Studies only.
+ACCT 106 Accounting for Decision Makers 3 This course introduces students to the field of financial accounting and concentrates on critical thinking skills necessary to read, analyze and interpret financial statements.
+Students will gain types of software used in public accounting practice and in small business settings.
+Students will be required to become competent with the following groups of software: decision support systems using Excel, general ledger package, a Relational database package, Experts Systems using